 Over that time she served as the living embodiment of Augustus’ revival of conservative family values, which lent much moral force to Augustus’ campaign to reform Roman society.
-Taking advantage of the supposed moral superiority or position of woman in society is one of the major reasons we see women used on coins as a means of propaganda; to that end Livia became the first Roman woman to appear on the provincial coinage of the Empire in 16 BCE.
+Exploiting the supposed moral superiority or position of women in society is one of the major reasons we see women used on coins as a means of propaganda; to that end, Livia became the first Roman woman to appear on the provincial coinage of the Empire in 16 BCE.

 After Augustus died and Tiberius ascended the throne, Livia continued to enjoy status and power.
 Eventually, however, she outwore her welcome in her son’s court, to the point where, in 29 CE when she died, the emperor didn’t even attend her funeral.

 Not only that, but he undid any and all honors that the Roman Senate had bestowed upon her.
-And in a peculiarly Roman twist, Tiberius refused to deify his mother, which she desperately wanted for herself not because of vanity (and who knows if that were the case) but because Livia believed that the only way she would escape punishment for the sins she had committed in this life was to become a god.
+And in a peculiarly Roman twist, Tiberius refused to deify his mother, which she desperately wanted for herself – not out of vanity (though who knows?) but because Livia believed that the only way she would escape punishment for the sins of this life was to become a god.